DIH

 Physical Activity, Sedentary Behavior, and Sleep on Twitter: Multicountry and Fully Labeled Public Data Set for Digital Public Health Surveillance Research

 Z. Shakeri Hossein Abad, G. Butler, W.Thompson, and J. Lee, Physical activity, sedentary behavior, and sleep on Twitter: multicountry and fully labeled public data set for digital public health surveillance research, JMIR Public Health and Surveillance, 8(2):e32355, February 2022.
-[GitHub Repository]
+[GitHub]

 social_media_surveillance4

 Z. Shakeri Hossein Abad, G.P.
 Butler, W. Thompson, and J. Lee.
 Crowdsourcing for machine learning in public health surveillance: lessons learned from Amazon Mechanical Turk.
 Journal of Medical Internet Research, 24(1):e28749, January 2022.
-[Github Repository]
+[GitHub]

 DPHS